Logan-Stark/Logan-Stark.github.io/_posts/2020-07-28-Can-we-predict-Movie-success-?.md

 ## Introduction

   One of the things I have missed the most during quarantine is going out to the movies.
-Since all the theatres are closed its made me think "what makes a movie successful?".
+Since all the theatres are closed its made me think, "what makes a movie successful?"
 There are hundreds of thousands of different movies that have been produced over the years. some of these movies break box office records while others will go unheard of.
 The goal of this post is to make a predictive model for movie success and explain important features.

-## Data exploration and Target selection
+## Data exploration and target selection

   We will be using data gathered from the Movies.Meta dataset on kaggle.com.
 This data contains many different features such as revenue, Facebook likes, actors, and duration.
 For my model, I decided to create a new feature called [success] to serve as our target. [success] will help us gauge how successful a given movie is by taking the gross revenue made and dividing it by the budget.
 By doing this we receive a number that shows us how much money was made with respect to the money already spent on the budget.
 For instance, if a movie's success is less than 1 we know the movie spent more than it made.
 We can then make our target binary by assigning any movie that has a success of less than 1 to unsuccessful and any greater than 1 successful.

+## Data leakage

+  Because we engineered our binary target [success] from existing features we are now exposed to data leakage.
+Data leakage is when the answers we are trying to predict are accidentally leaked to our models.
+This causes our model to cheat and get a much higher accuracy then it should.
+This will lead to a bad predictive model.
+In our case, if we leave the features [gross, budget] in our training data our model will overfit.
+To fix this problem I drop both of these features from our dataset.

-## Baseline Model
+## Baseline model

   Using our new target we can make a baseline model for our future models to compete against.
 We can make our baseline model by computing the value counts of our target and graphing it.
 In our graph 1 represents successful while 0 represents unsuccessful.
 Our graph shows an almost 50/50 split in movie success.
 Since the majority class is 1 our baseline to beat in our models will be 52%

 ![image](/assets/img/Baseline.png){:class="img-responsive"}

-## Engineered models
+## Machine learning

-  After removing features with High cardinality and missing values I split my data into a training, validation, and testing set.
-I Used these sets to fit 4 different models and test their accuracy.
-The classifiers I used to train these models were Logistic regression, RandomForestClaassifier, and XGBClassifier.
-Each of these classifiers is unique in their way.
+  After removing features with high cardinality and missing values I split my data into a training, validation, and testing set.
+I used these sets to fit 4 different models and test their accuracy.
+The classifiers I used to train these models were LogisticRegressionClassifier, RandomForestClassifier, and XGBClassifier.
+Each of these classifiers is unique in their own way.

 **Logistic Regression** is a Linear Classification model.
 Logistic regression models use a sigmoidal function.
 With this function, it tries to find the probabilities of the target classes.